Have you heard of 6 P’s of a powerful presentation

 And that takes us to the fourth “P” which stands for Professional

-he effective presenter acts, looks, and talks like a professional.
+The effective presenter acts, looks, and talks like a professional.
 The professional is early to arrive and makes sure that everything is in place and that any technical equipment is in working order.
 However, anyone can fall prey to technical glitches.
 Thus, the art of handling conference/presentation disruptions is essential.